krigla3/Wipeout-surf-camp/README.md

 * For two surfhouse pages once the website is opened with a smaller resolution device like a phone, a right margin is appearing.
   This affects the page in a way that a user would have to scroll down in order to see the content.
 In the future I would have this updated to improve the aesthetic of the page on mobile device.

-* HTML and CSS validator showed warnings for h1 titles.
+* HTML validator showed warnings for h1 titles and article titles.
 This did not affect the overall performance of the site.
 As I was close to project deadline I was unable to   edit these titles into h2 headings in order to fit better wit the semantic markup.

 ## Sources